 When you hold or handle your coins, the number one rule to remember is to never touch the faces (obverse or reverse) of the coin with your bare fingers.
 Always handle coins by the edge.
-If the coins are in Mint Set packaging, Proof Set lenses, plastic capsules, slabs, or holders, you should never remove them unless necessary.
-This is especially true if the coins are in grading service holders.
+If the coins are in a Mint Set packaging, Proof Set lenses, plastic capsules, slabs, or holders, you should never remove them unless necessary.
+This advice is especially true if the coins are in grading service holders.
 If you need to crack a coin out of a slab, exercise extreme caution.

 Sometimes, you may want to remove a coin from its capsule to examine it more closely or photograph it.
 Follow these tips and tricks when you handle your coins, and you will avoid damaging them.
 If the coin is loose (not in a capsule or holder) your primary concern is preventing damage to the coin.

 Establish a safe working surface.

 Lay a soft towel or other reasonably thick but soft cloth on the table, so if you drop the coin, you don't end up with a ding to edge, or worse, a rolling coin that winds up on the (dirty) floor.
 A soft cloth will cushion the fall and prevent rolling.
 Therefore, always work over a cloth or specially-made felt-lined coin tray.
 Avoid using a towel that smells heavy with fabric softener, since those chemicals could damage the surface of your coins.

 Also, make sure the surrounding area is free from anything that could damage your coin.
 For example, keeping a glass of water near your coin work surface could tip over and damage coins and paper currency.
 Make sure ancillary lighting is firmly anchored to the base or table.
 If the lamp tips over it could land on a coin causing serious damage.

 Make sure your hands are clean.